7 Step Plan to help Parkinson’s patients.

 1/ Eat organic foods to minimise pesticide and herbicide intake which will worsens Parkinson’s symptoms.

-2/ Avoid certain Probiotics - as certain strains can destroy Levodopa pills through the enzyme Tyrosine Decarboxylase thus reducing efficacy of Parkinson’s pills, such as in yoghurts - good strains of yoghurt bacteria include some strains of Lactobacillus Plantarum, certain Bifido Bacterium.
+2/ Avoid certain Probiotics - as certain strains can destroy Levodopa pills in the gut through the enzyme Tyrosine Decarboxylase thus reducing efficacy of Parkinson’s pills, such as in yoghurts - so Parkinson’s pills can stop working! - good strains of yoghurt bacteria include some strains of Lactobacillus Plantarum, certain Bifido Bacterium.
 These positive effects are highly strain specific.
 Avoid Lactobacillus Brevis.

 3/ Avoid unbound (free) Glutamate – excess levels accumulate in the brain causing “excitotoxicity”- this causes neuronal death can induce dyskinesia.
 Foods such as seaweed, yeast extract spreads, soy sauce, fish sauce, oyster sauce, walnuts, tomatoes, mushrooms, delicatessen preserved meats, aged cheese including cheddar and parmesan, MSG are all bad for Parkinson’s.